 The second research program handles approximation by fixed parameter algorithms.
 We say that a minimization (maximization, respectively) problem Π , together with a parameter k, is parameterized r-approximable if there exists an FPT-time algorithm which computes a solution of size at most (at least, respectively) rk whenever the input instance has a solution of size at most (at least, respectively) k.
-This line of research was initiated by three independent works [14, 8, 10].
-For an excellent overview, see [21].
+This line of research was initiated by three independent works [15, 7, 10].
+For an excellent overview on early stages of the topic, see [29].
+Since then very important research has been conducted on several aspects (both computational and structural) of parameterized approximation (see, for example, [5, 3, 11, 16, 21, 22]).
 In what follows, parameterization means "standard parameterization", i.e., where problems are parameterized by the cost of the optimal solution.

 Several natural questions can be asked dealing with these two programs.
-In particular, the following ones have been asked several times [21, 14, 16, 6].
+In particular, the following ones have been asked several times [29, 15, 18, 5]:

-Q1: can a problem, which is highly inapproximable in polynomial time, be well-approximated in subexponential time?

-Q2: does a problem, which is highly inapproximable in polynomial time, become well-approximable in FPT-time?
+- Q1: can a problem, which is highly inapproximable in polynomial time, be well-approximated in subexponential time? - Q2: does a problem, which is highly inapproximable in polynomial time, become well-approximable in FPT-time?

 Few answers have been obtained until now.
 Regarding Q1, negative results can be directly obtained by gap-reductions for certain problems.
-For instance, COLORING is not approximable within ratio $4/3 - \epsilon$ since this would allow to determine whether a graph is 3-colorable or not in subexponential time.
-This contradicts a widely-acknowledge computational assumption [18]:
+For instance, COLORING is not approximable in subexponential time within ratio $(4/3) - \epsilon$ since this would allow to determine whether a graph is 3-colorable or not in subexponential time.
+This contradicts a widely-acknowledged computational assumption [24], the Exponential Time Hypothesis.

-Exponential Time Hypothesis (ETH): There exists an $\epsilon > 0$ such that no algorithm solves 3SAT in time $2^{\epsilon n}$, where n is the number of variables.
+Exponential Time Hypothesis (ETH): There exists an $\epsilon > 0$ such that no algorithm solves 3SAT in time $O(2^{\epsilon n})$, where n is the number of variables.

-Regarding Q2, [14] shows that assuming FPT \neq W[2], for any r the INDEPEN-DENT DOMINATING SET problem is not r-approximable1 in FPT-time.
+Regarding Q2, [15] shows that assuming FPT \neq W[2], for any r the INDEPENDENT DOMI-NATING SET problem is not r-approximable5 in FPT-time.

-Among interesting problems for which Q1 and Q2 are worth being asked are INDEPENDENT SET, COLORING and DOMINATING SET.
+Among interesting problems for which Q1 and Q2 are worth being asked are INDE-PENDENT SET, COLORING and DOMINATING SET.
 They fit in the frame of both Q1 and Q2 above: they are hard to approximate in polynomial time while their approximability in subexponential or in parameterized time is still open.

 In this paper, we study parameterized and subexponential (in)approximability of natural optimization problems.
-In particular, we follow two guidelines: (i) getting inapproximability results under some conjecture and (ii) establishing classes of uniformly inapproximable problems under approximability preserving reductions.
+In particular, we follow two guidelines: (i) getting inapproximability results under some conjecture and (ii) establishing classes of uniformly inapproximable problems under approximation preserving reductions.